CrypticT1tan/Time-Stop/README.md

 ## Usage

-To build the executable file, run the command below:
+To build the executable file, run the command below in your terminal in the directory with the project files:

 ```bash
 pyinstaller --windowed --onefile --add-data "timer_icon.png:." --add-data "stopwatch_icon.png:." --add-data "timer_alarm.mp3:." main.py --name <insert your desired executable app name here>